-Name of Director Tengku Alwin Aziz Mr Soh Yew Hock (j) Whether he has ever, to his knowledge, been concerned with the management or conduct, in Singapore or elsewhere, of the affairs of :- No No any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or iii. any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or iv. any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust? (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
+Name of Director Mr Henry Maknawi Mr Albert Maknawi (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
 No No Any prior experience as a director of a listed Company?
 If yes, please provide details of prior experience.
-If no, please state if the director has Yes Tengku Alwin Aziz is currently a director of Kencana Agri Limited.
-Yes Mr Soh Yew Hock is currently a director Kencana Agri Limited and a past director the following companies listed on the SC ST previously: attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
+If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
 Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).
-Japan Residential Assets Manage Limited (Manager of Saizen REIT) HTL International Holdings Limited Asia Dekor Holdings Limited WBL Corporation Limited MFS Technology Ltd Goodpack Limited Wearnes International (1994) Limited
+Yes Mr Henry Maknawi is currently a director of Kencana Agri Limited and PT Kencana Energi Lestari Tbk.
+Yes Mr Albert Maknawi is currently a director of Kencana Agri Limited and president commissioner of PT Kencana Energi Lestari Tbk.